Choosing the right oil

 But, because the Italians are the biggest consumers of olive oil, Italy doesn’t produce enough olives to meet local demand.

 A lot of the Spanish crop is exported to Italy, where it’s repackaged for sale as Italian olive oil.
 Other countries such as Greece and Turkey also export olives to Italy.

 If a product says it’s “imported from Italy,” this gives the impression that the olives were grown in Italy.
 Still, it probably only means the oil was bottled there.
 Some products are more upfront – the label says it’s “bottled in Italy”.

 If you’re looking for olive oil made with Italian olives, look for the label “Product of Italy” or “Produced and bottled in Italy”.

-- Quality since 1906 from the Olive Oil People
+- FARMER CRAFTED: Quality from The Olive Oil People Since 1906.

 - YOUR COOKING COMPADRE: Chosen Foods avocado oil is the perfect cooking companion.
 Natural, delicious, and always made from naturally refined avocados.
 We’ve created a mild, cook-with-anything oil that’s wholesome, healthy, and wildly versatile

 - CLEAN EATING MADE SIMPLE: The healthy all-purpose cooking oil you've been dreaming of!
 A daily-use kitchen staple from cooking and baking, to dressings and marinades.
 High smoke point makes avocado oil great for sautéing and flame grilling

 - HEALTHY LIFESTYLE: All-purpose cooking oil with a conscience.
 Our avocado oil is all natural, kosher, wholesome, and naturally delicious for a paleo, keto, clean-eating lifestyle.
 Certified non-GMO by the Non-GMO Project